Healthy House, Happy Home

 I explore physical environment in two key ways:

 2. Building biology: The 'health' of your indoor environment is an often neglected component of assessment and action.
 A home as a complex biological environment, not simply four walls and a roof.
 Understanding factors such as air quality, water damage, and mould, and addressing them with evidence based strategies makes a healthier home environment for the whole family.
-As an occupational therapist, I bridge the divide between remediation of your physical environment, and the health impacts you may be experiencing by focusing on evidence-based strategies for environmentally-sensitive people.
-This type of assessment and support integrates your observations of your child's health and wellness, with guidance in making appropriate decisions for your family and your home.
+As an occupational therapist, I incorporate knowledge and experience about the health impacts of indoor environments to guide decision-making for environmentally-sensitive people.

 one cannot support child development without also addressing the environment